cliss/camel/README.md

       |     `-- postHeader.html
       |         Post header (top of every post, after the site header.
 Handlebars template.)
       +-- public/
-      |     `-- Any static files, such as non-blog pages/images/css/javascript/etc.
+      |     `-- Any static files, such as images/css/javascript/etc.
       `-- posts/
           All the pages & posts are here.
 Pages in the root, posts ordered by day.
 For example:
             +-- index.md